-- 59. Work performed by LBC reveals this reality.
+59. Work performed by LBC reveals this reality.
 As part of LBC's research and analysis of store drop-off programs, it placed tracking devices in various drop-off bins located at stores throughout California.
-In each case to date where those trackers have reached their final destination, the trackers revealed the material from that bin was taken to a landfill, an incinerator, or shipped to Mexico-not a recycler. - 60.
-There is also very little capacity to recycle plastic film in California or anywhere else, and colored, mixed, and contaminated plastic film is not a desirable material for any processor.
-The repurposing of material used to make one product into a new product or material
+In each case to date where those trackers have reached their final destination, the trackers revealed the material from that bin was taken to a landfill, an incinerator, or shipped to Mexico-not a recycler.

-&lt;sup>63 California Recycling Report, pp. 105-9.
+63 California Recycling Report, pp. 105-9.

-&lt;sup>64 https://bagandfilmrecycling.org/ (last accessed Feb, 23, 2023) (This website is maintained by the Plastic Division of the American Chemistry Council and the American Recyclable Plastic Bag Alliance, industry groups which, among other activities, lobby for preemption of bans and fees on plastic bags.)
+64 https://bagandfilmrecycling.org/ (last accessed Feb, 23, 2023) (This website is maintained by the Plastic Division of the American Chemistry Council and the American Recyclable Plastic Bag Alliance, industry groups which, among other activities, lobby for preemption of bans and fees on plastic bags.)